simonjulianl/tp/docs/UserGuide.md

 ### [3.3.5 List all activities: `list t/activity`](#table-of-contents)

-List all activities that is stored in **GoMedic**.
+Lists all activities that is stored in **GoMedic**.

 **Format**: `list t/activity s/SORT_FLAG p/PERIOD_FLAG`

-By default, all activities would be displayed in ascending order of ID.
+By default, all activities will be displayed in ascending order of ID.

-* Regardless on the input format of the `start_time` and `end_time` field, it would be displayed in `dd-MM-yyyy HH:mm` GMT+8 24-Hour format.
+* Regardless on the input format of the `START_TIME` and `END_TIME` field, it will be displayed in `dd-MM-yyyy HH:mm` GMT+8 24-Hour format.
-* Titles and Descriptions that are too long would be truncated.
+* Titles and Descriptions that are too long will be truncated.

 The parameters are :